 Set in a 20,000-acre reserve in the malaria-free Waterberg region is the rather extraordinary Leobo Private Reserve.
-The originality of its owner Rory Sweet, is apparent in the quirky detail of the property, as well as the limitless list of activities on offer: Choose from quad biking, an exhilarating cross country polaris drive, hippo camping or meet a crocodile called Stevie.
+The originality of its owner is apparent in the quirky detail of the property, as well as the limitless list of activities on offer: Choose from quad biking, riding, walking, fishing, game viewing, swimming and kayaking.
 Rented on an exclusive-use basis, the estate is fully staffed by friendly, obliging staff who will plan your day as you wish.
 Dining is a highlight, with a top chef organising surprise bush breakfasts and traditional braai's with excellent locally sourced ingredients, accompanied by top international and South African wines.

 The Observatory accommodates up to six adults and three children.
 Designed by Lesley Carstens and Silvio Rech, the interiors are full of imagination and one-of-a-kind artefacts.
-There are numerous outdoor and indoor terraces to lounge about one, which take full advantage of the tremendous Palala Valley views, an original mezzanine level for chilling out in the roof of the large lounge and a rather magnificent dining area crowned with a chandelier crafted from a hippo skeleton.
-The pièce de la resistance is the two-level library set in a tower with a domed roof which opens up the sky to a 20 inch telescope - there are even silver and gold space suits for the full effect.
+There are numerous outdoor and indoor terraces, including one which takes full advantage of the tremendous Palala Valley views, as well as a cool mezzanine level for chilling out in the roof of the large lounge and a rather magnificent dining area crowned with a chandelier crafted from a hippo skeleton.
+The pièce de la resistance is the two-level library set in a tower with a domed roof which opens up the sky to a 20-inch telescope - there are even silver and gold space suits for the full effect.

 - Bedroom 1: Super king size bedroom